keith/investigate.vim/README.md

 nnoremap <leader>K :call investigate#Investigate()<CR>
 ```

-With this mapping, using capital K when your cursor is on a specific
+With this mapping, using <leader>K when your cursor is on a specific
 word will open its documentation.
 The [help
 file](https://github.com/Keithbsmiley/investigate.vim/blob/master/doc/investigate.txt)
 has tons of documentation on configuration.
 Here are some of the